caltemose/chadzilla2013/source/articles/2013/11/05/frontiers-of-interaction.html.md

 From Salvatore: "The future is a thing we build today."

 He reminded us **noise and randomness are useful for invention**.
 In other words, during the idea-generating process, let things flow and let outside and tangential influencers affect your process.
-You will filter out the unnecessary and unrelated later.
+You can filter out the unnecessary and unrelated later.

 ### Workshop Two: Designing Products with Personality